Zipcoder/reveal-slides.tcuk-light/md/java-abstract-classes.md

 Structure so that abstractions depend upon lower layers

 -
-### Some types of Abstraction
+### Some types of Abstraction:
 **Structured Abstaction**<br>
-Split complex operations into sumpler methods
+Split complex operations into simpler methods

 **Class Abstraction**<br>
 Delegate responsibility to other classes